Junior College Articulation Agreements for Transfer Students

 - Boston University, Paris Internship Program, France

-Program students take French area studies courses together for seven weeks, then engage in internships related to their major for seven weeks; college level French required.
+Program students take intensive French language & area studies courses together for eight weeks, then engage in internships related to their major for seven weeks; college level French required.

-- CIEE Study Center at FLACSO in Buenos Aires, Argentina
+- CIEE Liberal Arts Program CIEE Global Institute in Buenos Aires, Argentina

-In this program, students take specialized courses at FLACSO in a variety of disciplines taught by experts in various academic fields and taught exclusively to CIEE students.
-In addition, students are required to enroll in direct enrollment courses within academic departments and faculties at the Universidad de Buenos Aires (UBA), the Pontificia Universidad Catolica Argentina (UCA), and the Instituto Universitario Nacional de Arte (IUNA).
-This arrangement allows CIEE students to combine the specialized, more personalized “think tank” atmosphere of FLACSO with the vibrant and challenging Argentine university life of UBA, UCA, and IUNA.
+In this program, students take specialized courses at in a variety of disciplines taught by experts in various academic fields and taught exclusively to CIEE students.
+In addition, students are required to enroll in direct enrollment courses within academic departments and faculties at the Universidad de Buenos Aires (UBA), Universidad Catolica Argentina (UCA), and the Universidad Nacional de Arte (UNA).
+This arrangement allows CIEE students to combine the specialized, more personalized “think tank” atmosphere of the CIEE Global Institute with the vibrant and challenging Argentine university life of UBA, UCA, and IUNA.
 Given the acknowledged excellence of the faculty and the wide range of course offerings, the CIEE program is suitable for students with very strong language skills.
 All courses are taught in Spanish.

 - CIEE Intensive Chinese Language Program in Beijing, China